Thursday, October 27, 2011

 Autumn

 As I sit looking out my bay window, the one in the living room, I see that almost all of the leaves have fallen.
-Maybe 30% are left and it is only the end of October.
-Fall is my most favorite of all seasons.
-I also love winter.
-To me, winter is the icing on my cupcake of autumn.
-As a child I used to remove the top of my chocolate Hostess cupcake, I'd set it aside while I ceremoniously ate the cake part, trying hard to get a tiny bit of the white filling with every bite.
-I had to save the top--for it was saving the best for last.
-However, it's important to have the cupcake too, otherwise, the 2 would seem incomplete.
-At least to me.
+Maybe 30% are left, and it is only the end of October.
+Fall is my favorite of all seasons.
+I also love Winter.
+To me, Winter is the icing on my cupcake of Autumn.
+As a child, I used to remove the top of my chocolate Hostess cupcake.
+I'd set it aside while I ceremoniously ate the cake part, trying hard to get a tiny bit of the white filling with every bite.
+I had to save the top — for it was saving the best for last.
+However, it's important to have the cupcake too; otherwise, the 2 would seem incomplete at least to me.

-Last weekend and the weekend before my husband and I took our cameras and our convertible and went for long drives in the nearby countryside in search of autumn colors.
-Every time we'd see some colorful tree we'd shout stop! and get our cameras out.
+Last weekend and the weekend before, my husband and I took our cameras and our convertible for long drives through the nearby countryside in search of autumn colors.
+Every time we'd see some colorful tree, we'd shout stop! and get our cameras out.
 We took so many beautiful pictures and even managed to snap a few of a red-tailed hawk.
 He was just sitting there watching the crazy humans with their telephoto lenses--whispering to each other, tiptoeing through the crunchy leaves, just to get a closer look.
 He was spectacular.

-We also have gone through our winter clothing--boots, coats, sweaters, gloves, vests.
-Everything is ready for the soon to come cold-snap.
+We have also gone through our Winter clothing — boots, coats, sweaters, gloves, and vests.
+Everything is ready for the soon-to-come cold snap.
 The first freeze.
-We are waiting--it feels like autumn here.
+We are waiting--it feels like Autumn here.

-I can remember trying hard to find the perfect leaf to take home with me--I always looked for the red ones.
+I can remember trying hard to find the perfect leaf to take home with me — I always looked for the red ones.
 I wonder if that's the reason I love red trees even to this day.
 Also, sometimes we could smell neighbors burning leaf piles.
 I loved that smell.
-I doubt they could do it now with all the different regulations.
-But, I'm glad they did it then.
+They can't do it now with all the different regulations.
+But I'm glad they did it then.
 I can still close my eyes and remember that awesome smell.

-It's kind of funny for me to think about this but here goes--I was born in the fall, and fall colors are the colors that look best on me with my skin tone.
+It's kind of funny for me to think about this, but here goes--I was born in the fall, and fall colors are the colors that look best on me with my skin tone.
 I love the cooler weather and shorter days.
 Food for thought.
+And speaking of food, apple crisp?
+My favorite fall food.
 Maybe that's why I love fall so much.
-I don't know, just thinking...maybe it's because it sure feels like autumn around here.
+I don't know, just thinking...maybe it's because it sure feels like Autumn around here.

-So now, as I sit here all wrapped up in a warm comfy throw, my book laying by my side, typing away on my laptop, drinking my coffee and looking out my window--I am reminded of how much I love the colors of autumn--they are my favorite.
+So now, as I sit here all wrapped up in a warm, comfy throw, my book lying by my side, typing away on my laptop, drinking my coffee, and looking out my window--I am reminded of how much I love the colors of Autumn--they are my favorite.

 Thursday, October 20, 2011